qfuggett/hair-project/README.md

 Run rake db:migrate to set up the database needed for the app.

 ## Usage
+In the terminal, move into the frontend of the project with `cd hair-project-frontend`.
+Type `open index.html`, which will automatically open the web page in your default browser.

+Move into the backend of the project with `cd ..`, and then `cd hair-project-backend`.
 Type rails s in the terminal to start the application and run it on a server.

-Type `open index.html` in the terminal, which will automatically open the web page in your default browser.
+Go to the opened web page in your browser to use the app.

 ## Contributing
 Bug reports and pull requests are welcome on Github at https://github.com/qfuggett/hair-project.git.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.